 Areas meet the criterion for wetland soils if the soils in the area are hydric soils (i.e., "have characteristics that indicate that they were developed in conditions where soil oxygen is limited by the presence of saturated soil for long periods during the growing season.")
 See U.S. Army Corps of Engineers, Recognizing Wetlands.
 The Natural Resources Conservation Service maintains a list of hydric soils, see U.S. Department of Agriculture, Natural Resources Conservation Service, Soil Taxonomy (2d ed.
 1999), and soil types can usually be identified by comparing soil colors at various depths to soil charts.
-See soils are considered less reliable indicators than the other two criterion.
+See Munsell Color, Munsell Soil Color Charts.
+Since hydric soils can remain in an area even after the area no longer exhibits wetland hydrology or vegetation, though, soils are considered less reliable indicators than the other two criterion.
 See Mark A. Chertok & Kate Sinding, Federal Jurisdiction over Wetlands: "Waters of the United States", in Wetlands Law and Policy 87 (Section of Environment, Energy and Resources, American Bar Association, 2005).